john-kyuhae-lee/CleanSlate/README.md

 ### Results

 These are the result of my input pictures when I ran the code on my laptop.
+So I've used the desktop version to produce following results.
+Find the link above.
 A scene is of the main entrance of the ATT park.
 Taken (Jul 24, 2016 at around noon).

 _Input Images_